Amir-DV/Amir-DV/README.md

 - [License](#license)

 ### About Me
-I'm a passionate web developer focusing on the MERN stack...
+I'm a passionate web developer focusing on the MERN stack.
+My journey started with React, and I'm excited to expand my skills in building dynamic web applications.
+I have completed several projects using JavaScript and MongoDB, and I'm eager to take on new challenges.

 ### 🛠️ Skills
 ![JavaScript](https://img.shields.io/badge/-JavaScript-FFD43B?style=flat-square&logo=javascript&logoColor=black)